 Title III Program Administration

-Joliet Junior College has received a $2.1 million Title III grant from the U.S. Department of Education under the Strengthening Institutions Program, which will help the college fulfill its goal of improving student engagement, achievement, persistence and completion.
-The grant is to be dispersed over five years (October 2015 through September 2020).
+Joliet Junior College has received a $2.1 million Title III grant from the U.S. Department of Education under the Strengthening Institutions Program, which will help JJC fulfill its goal of improving student engagement, achievement, persistence and completion.
+The grant is to be dispersed over five years (Oct.
+2015 through Sept.
+2020).

 The Dean of College & Career Readiness is responsible for the administrative functions of the Romeoville Campus.